 Destination: The path where the data is stored.

 Type: The type of the volume.

-Lists whether the container is running as a privileged container.
+The Security context section lists whether the container is running as a privileged container.

 true if it is privileged.

 The Network policy section lists the namespace and all network policies in the namespace containing the violation.
 Click on a network policy name to view the full YAML file of the network policy.

 The Policy tab of the Details panel displays details of the policy that caused the violation.

 The Policy overview section lists the following information:

 Severity: A ranking of the policy (critical, high, medium, or low) for the amount of attention required.

 Categories: The policy category of the policy.
 Policy categories are listed in Platform Configuration → Policy Management in the Policy categories tab.